 \subsubsection{Fragmentation of discs}

-We find that DF occurs and multiple protostellar systems form in all our runs but for {\tt HBZ-6} (Figs. \ref{fig:snapshots_acc_H0522_nH} and \ref{fig:snapshots_acc_H0611_nH}).
-We identify candidate protostars by employing a friends-of-friends (FOF) algorithm with a threshold density $n_{\rm H,th} = 10^{16} \ \percc$ and a linking length $4 \Delta x_i$.
+We find that DF occurs, and multiple protostellar systems form in all our runs but for {\tt HBZ-6} (Figs. \ref{fig:snapshots_acc_H0522_nH} and \ref{fig:snapshots_acc_H0611_nH}).
+We identify candidate protostars by employing a friends-of-friends (FOF) algorithm with the threshold density $n_{\rm H,th} = 10^{16} \ \percc$ and a linking length $4 \Delta x_i$.
 We count the candidates with mass more than $0.003 \ \Msun$ ($\sim 3~\text{Jupiter masses}$) as protostars.
-Hereafter, the protostar born in the $n$'th order in each run is dubbed as PS$n$.
+Hereafter, the protostar born in the $n$'th order is dubbed as PS$n$ in each run.

 Table \ref{tab:PS} shows that as many as 26 protostars form until the time $t_{*, {\rm fin}}$ when we terminate the simulations.
-Most of the protostars are destroyed, and only several protostars remain in the accretion disks at $t_{*, {\rm fin}}$.
+Most of the protostars are destroyed, and only several protostars remain in the accretion discs at $t_{*, {\rm fin}}$.
 The mass evolution of the protostellar systems shows the oligarchic growth.

-This is consistent with the results of earlier studies of the evolution of primordial protostellar discs \citep{Clark11, Stacy12, Greif12, Susa19}. \citet{Susa19} derived an empirical relationship between the number of protostars and elapsed time $t_*$ as
+This is consistent with the results of earlier works investigating the evolution of primordial protostellar discs \citep{Clark11, Stacy12, Greif12, Susa19}. \citet{Susa19} derived an empirical relationship between the number of protostars and elapsed time $t_*$ as